atomicptr/ya.cpp/_includes/yacpp/classes.md

 t.init(); // Bad practice!
 {% endhighlight %}

-**IF** you really need to do two-step initialization prefer writing a static factory method and make the initialization method private:
+**IF** you really need to do two-step initialization prefer writing a static factory method and make the initialization method and the constructor private:

 {% highlight cpp %}
 class my_type {